VR333/calculator/ReadMe.txt

 This will install webpack and webpack-dev-server globally due to -g flag.

 Next thing to do is navigate to the folder with a project in command line and run following commands:
-1. webpack (actually no need to do this, just for insurance) The output will be like this:
+1. npm run build (actually no need to do this, just for insurance) The output will be like this:
 C:\Users\rvakh\Desktop\calculator>webpack
 Hash: 3f58a41ea1b9ebd45d1e